samlaubscher/Stellar-Drift-Game-M2/README.md

 >A gamer can excuse flaws in graphics, but he will never tolerate poorly designed controls.
 Imagine how unhappy the user who accidentally tapped All In instead of Fold in the middle of a poker round would be. - (Bura and Coates, 2012, p.43)

 ### Design Process
-Taking inspiration from the video I had seen on the JavaScript star field, I wanted to design this game using the whole viewport so that stars could travel right to the edge of the screen, making it more immersive.
+Taking inspiration from the video I had seen on the JavaScript starfield simulation, I wanted to design this game using the whole viewport so that stars could travel right to the edge of the screen, making it more immersive.
 I had to decide how I would move the player around the screen, as it could only travel in two dimentions wheras the stars look like they are travelling in three.
 I really wanted to create a tunnel type barrage of asteroids travelling towards the player, so allowing the ship to rotate around the center point of them spawning worked perfectly.

 I wanted the game to have the obvious dark theme of space so neutral blacks, greys and white, but also with a single colour thrown in to create a bit of visual warmth and ambience.